Nazz: Solo careers and legacy

 Rundgren had a successful career as a solo artist and with the band Utopia.
 His biggest solo hit was an up-tempo version of "Hello It's Me", from his 1972 Something/Anything? album, which peaked at #5 on the Billboard Hot 100 on 22 December 1973.

-Carson largely dropped out of music, and worked for decades with The Walt Disney Company producing comic books and other media.
+Van Osten largely dropped out of music, and worked for decades with The Walt Disney Company producing comic books and other media.

-Stewkey and Mooney reconnected and played with Fuse for a brief period using two monikers, Fuse or Nazz, depending on where they were gigging.
+Stewkey and Mooney reconnected and played with Fuse for a brief period using two names, Fuse or Nazz, depending on where they were gigging.
 Mooney would leave again, and Fuse evolved into "Sick Man of Europe", and later (without Stewkey) Cheap Trick.

 The Nazz proved influential on the emerging genre dubbed power pop, which featured melodic pop songwriting with a more aggressive performance style.
 They gained wider recognition thanks to the inclusion of "Open My Eyes" on Nuggets (1972), an anthology of American 1960s garage punk and psychedelia compiled by musician Lenny Kaye.
 The three Nazz LPs were reissued by Rhino Records on LP in 1983 and subsequently on CD with bonus demo and outtake tracks.
 In 2009, Spectra Records released three albums by Nazz.
 They were Nazz vs. Toddzila, 13th and Pine, (compilation) and Hello It's Crazy Me.

 In 2011, the Bangles recorded "Open My Eyes" on their album Sweetheart of the Sun.
 The next year, King Gizzard & the Lizard Wizard also recorded a cover of the song, for the Nuggets: Antipodean Interpolations Of The First Psychedelic Era compilation.